der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 ![R4 Resistor](/images/R4_resistor.jpg)

 ### Klipper config
 I set the cycle time to 0.00004 (25 kHz.)
-This is how I got the best results and can set the power to 6%.
+This is how I got the best results and can set the power down to 6%.

 ```
 [fan]